MS-Teams-UROP/AnonymousBot/README.md

 - Launch Bot Framework Emulator
 - File -> Open Bot
 - Enter a Bot URL of `http://localhost:3978/api/messages`
+Warning: Running the bot with the emulator will not allow you to message a teams channel.
 ## Deploy the bot to Azure

 To learn more about deploying a bot to Azure, see [Deploy your bot to Azure](https://aka.ms/azuredeployment) for a complete list of deployment instructions.